Suraj-Tiwari/leaked-osurecord/README.md

 # Leaked-osurecord
 Hi, I managed to "borrow" DarkImmortal's backup scripts at his server.
-Note: I do not edit anything in this scripts.
+Note: I do did edit anything in this scripts.
 I do not own this script.
 Use this with care.
 .
 ..
 ...